Everything We Know About 'Barry' Season 3

 Over its two seasons on HBO, Bill Hader's (very) dark comedy Barry has established itself as some of the most ambitious television out there.
 (Who could forget, for instance, the episode featuring the almost feral little girl laying into our titular assassin?)
 What started as a comedy with a clever hook—a killer is hired to off an aspiring actor and is bitten with the showbiz bug himself—ended up being an exploration of whether a person can ever really shake their violent nature.
 And it turns out that no, a "violent piece of shit" will remain a "violent piece of shit."
 Threading in a deft parody of acting school conventions with absurdism in the form of some delightful Chechen mobsters, Barry is truly special.
 But when will there be more?

-A bit of good news finally came in February 2021 when HBO chief Casey Bloys told Deadline that shooting had begun on Season 3, and a Season 4 renewal was also likely.
+A bit of good news finally came in February 2021 when HBO chief Casey Bloys told Deadline that a Season 4 renewal was also likely.

 Need help finding something to watch?
 Sign up here for our weekly Streamail newsletter to get streaming recommendations delivered straight to your inbox.